UMWRG/demos/Power_Generation_Distribution_and_Consumption/README.md

 Files available with this model
 -------------------------------
 - [Template.xml] (https://github.com/UMWRG/demos/tree/master/Power_Generation_Distribution_and_Consumption/template/Power_network/Template>) : template which defines nodes and links and their attributes.
-- [Transportation.xlsx] (https://github.com/UMWRG/demos/tree/master/Power_Generation_Distribution_and_Consumption/data>) : An excel file to load in Hydra Modeller which contain the network and scenario data.
+- [power_network.xlsx] (https://github.com/UMWRG/demos/tree/master/Power_Generation_Distribution_and_Consumption/data>) : An excel file to load in Hydra Modeller which contain the network and scenario data.
 - [openstreet.wms] (https://github.com/UMWRG/demos/tree/master/Power_Generation_Distribution_and_Consumption/GIS>) : The file you can load as a background in Hydra Modeller.
-- [Transportation.gms](https://github.com/UMWRG/demos/tree/master/Power_Generation_Distribution_and_Consumption/model>) : The current version of the GAS transmission GAMS code
+- [Power.gms](https://github.com/UMWRG/demos/tree/master/Power_Generation_Distribution_and_Consumption/model>) : The current version of the GAS transmission GAMS code
 - [input.txt](https://github.com/UMWRG/demos/tree/master/Power_Generation_Distribution_and_Consumption/model>)    : The input file for the model, containing the network information and data.
 This is the file Hydra creates using the GAMS App.

 Purpose of Model